Valaa-Technologies/valaa-vault/docs/SECURITY.md

 provide persistence services.

-# 3. What is the attack model against ValOS infrastructure?
+# 3. Attack model against ValOS infrastructure

-The central security aspects of the ValOS infrastructure revolve around two main domains: *partition behaviors* and *gateway guarantees*.

-*Partition behaviors* are a configurable combination of well-defined qualities like `isLocallyPersisted`, `restrictedEventSignatures` or `forgetful`.
+The ValOS security model into two major domains based on whether the attack is made directly against infrastructure promises (`infrastructure integrity security domain`) or whether the attack happens indirectly via trying co-opting user computation and/or identity (`hapless user protection security domain`).

+The third security domain is the authority security domain.
+This domain is intentionally void as on one hand authorities are not automatically trusted and on the other hand authorities are expected to secure their own systems (`wild west authority security domain`).

+The dynamics of the first two domains differ considerably.
+As of 2019-03 this document primarily focuses on the infrastructure integrity domain as 1) without it the hapless user protection domain is largely meaningless, 2) there are use cases which don't have any users to protected or there is no computation that could be attacked, and 3) at early stages of the ecosystem there are practical solutions to mitigate hapless user protection issues even without strong protections.

+## 3.1.
+Infrastructure integrity security domain

+This domain considers attacks that try to break the promises of the infrastructure itself.

+The central promise category (as of 2019-03, the only category) are the various *partition behaviors*.
+A partition behaviour is a named (like `isLocallyPersisted`, `restrictedEventSignatures` or `forgetful`) and well-specified behaviour of the partition or its event a particular partition _can have_.
+The semantics of a partition is fully defined as the combination of all partition behaviors it has.

 Attack models against partition behaviors are specific to the semantics of each behavior.

-Gateway guarantees are mechanisms similar to CORS protections.
-The gateway is similar to browsers, a 'standardized', audited executable and it is relied on to restrict and isolate partition computations in different ways in different contexts in order to prevent malicious or broken partitions from influencing other partitions.
-Attack model against gateway guarantees is centered around partition contents; their interpretation by the gateway plugins and subsequent execution.

-Authorities are the third major domain of the infrastructure but are deliberately less central security-wise.

-## 3.1.
+## 3.1.1.
 Partition behaviors are advertized by authorities, requested by partition creators

-Partition behaviors are customizable parameters which are initially set when the partition is created into an authority.
+Partition behaviors are customizable parameters which are initially set when the partition is within an authority.
 Well-behaving authorities don't need to support all behaviors and some behaviors can come hard-coded if the authority is some speciality authority.

 The attack model analysis of each behavior yields a security profile of what assumptions must be broken for the overall behavior to break.

-### 3.1.1.
+### 3.1.2.
 Behaviour trust grouping from gateway user perspective

 Looking at the security profiles from the perspective of a gateway user these behaviors are grouped into three *rough* trust categories in